-Formulas are one possibility, besides tables, that allow to specify a variable or parameter (velocity, temperature, etc) as a function of other independent variables ( e.g time or distance).
-You can add mathematical operations involving different variables, what gives you the chance to easily implement any distribution with no need to add a great number of discrete values in a table.
+Formulas are one possibility, besides tables, that allow to specify a variable or parameter (velocity, temperature, etc.) as a function of other independent variables ( e.g. time or distance).
+You can add mathematical operations involving different variables, which gives you the chance to easily implement any distribution with no need to add a great number of discrete values in a table.

-As for tables, not every variable is allowed to be defined as a function of another variables.
+Not every variable is allowed to be defined as a function of other variables.
 If formulas are allowed, you can find the icon of a graph next to the variable you want to define.
 In Figure 1, the Fixed value boundary condition can be defined by entering the displacement as a formula.

 Once you click on the icon, a dialogue box appears to define the table.
-You can click on the ‘Formula’ tab and access the interface where you can input your data as shown below.
+However, click on the ‘Formula’ tab next to Table and access the interface where you can input your data as shown below:

-It is also possible to add conditional statements (<, >, =), useful for piecewise functions.
+It is also possible to add conditional statements like <, >, = useful for piecewise functions.